 During my four years at MSU, we finished third in the country during my freshman year, second as sophomores, first as a junior and third as a senior.
 It was an awesome run!
-Great memories!
+Great memories as a Maverick!